-If you’ve been diagnosed with or suspect you have cutaneous lymphoma, we offer the expert care you need.
-We treat all forms of this rare cancer, which begins in white blood cells called lymphocytes, including cutaneous T-cell lymphoma (CTCL).
-Our experienced dermatologists are renowned for diagnosing this condition and for testing new therapies and approaches to care.
-Our goal is to start treatment at the earliest stage possible to slow progression of your cutaneous lymphoma, and improve your quality of life.
+Duke dermatologists treat all forms of this rare cancer, including cutaneous T-cell lymphoma (CTCL).
+Cutaneous lymphoma, which begins in white blood cells called lymphocytes, causes a variety of skin changes, including a dry, scaly, itchy red rash as well as larger growths and tumors.
+Our dermatologists are recognized for their skill in diagnosing this condition and for testing new therapies and approaches to care.
+Our goal is to start treatment at the earliest stage possible to slow disease progression and improve your quality of life.

 While there is no cure for cutaneous lymphoma, an accurate diagnosis is key to finding the most effective treatment.

-Your doctor will evaluate the size, shape, color and texture of skin rashes, and check your lymph nodes, which contain your immune cells, to determine if they are enlarged.
+Your doctor will evaluate the size, shape, color, and texture of skin rashes and check your lymph nodes, which contain your immune cells, to determine if they are enlarged.
 Blood tests help confirm a diagnosis of cutaneous lymphoma.

-Chest X-ray, CT and MRI scans determine if cutaneous lymphoma has spread to lymph nodes or other organs.
+Chest X-ray, CT, and MRI scans determine if cutaneous lymphoma has spread to lymph nodes or other organs.

 Extensive Knowledge and Experience

 We are a national referral center for cutaneous lymphoma patients.
 While this condition is often difficult to diagnose, we have the knowledge and experience to ensure you receive an accurate diagnosis and the most effective treatment.